 Step 9: Interact and shout out to viewers and commenters.

 To keep your audience engaged, interact with your viewers and commenters by giving them shout outs or encouraging them to ask questions about your video.
-The more interaction you have on your video the higher the ranking which moves your video up in others’ Newsfeed.
+The more interaction you have on your video, the higher the ranking will be.
+And a high ranking score moves your video up in your followers’ Newsfeed.

 Where will you see the comments?
 The comments will show up on the bottom of your screen in reverse chronological order.